KseniaKrasotina/n26-petorder-api-tests/EXPLORATORY_TESTING.md

 **With:** Intentionally triggering error conditions, tools such as Charles, Android Studio
 **To discover:** Unclear error messages, improper error handling, or system crashes
 **Findings:**
-- Tiny issue found: works fine when pass too long int as an Income/Expence value, thought there is no any warning when user exeeds the input limitation
+- Tiny issue found: works fine when pass too long int as an Income/Expence value, thought there is no any warning when value exeeds the input limitation
 - Works as expected when pass 0 as an income/expence value and try to add an empty transaction

 **Reason for priority:** Proper error handling is important for user trust and providing clear guidance when issues occur.
 In the case of non-informative error handling, errors could lead to user confusion and financial mistakes.